jiyuzhuang/jiyuzhuang/README.md

 ### 🚀 Goals In 2021

 - 🇪🇸 Start learning Spanish
 - 🍙 Go programming language
 - 🏃🏻 Running
 - 🧗🏻 Climbing
+- 🚴 Cycling
+- 🏔 Mountaineering
 - 🏂 Snowboard

 <!--
 **jiyuzhuang/jiyuzhuang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.